Botswana & Africa Data Protection Regulatory Frameworks

 Jayne Cross / Partner and Head of Civil & Corporate Litigation

-Jayne Cross heads the Civil & Corporate Litigation Division at Minchin & Kelly (Botswana).
+Jayne Cross who has been consistently for 5 years and currently in Band 1 by Chambers Global, heads the Civil & Corporate Litigation Division at Minchin & Kelly (Botswana).
 Jayne tackles complex litigation related claims relating to, amongst other things, commercial disputes, insurance law, insolvency and liquidations.
 She has been involved in many intricate legal proceedings both in and outside Botswana and regularly works with international clients and firms.
 Her expertise in domestic and cross-border litigation is recognized by Chambers Review, in which she has been ranked from 2017 to date.
 Beyond the courtroom, Jayne also guides clients on the best strategies and practical commercial solutions to be adopted. / See full biography